ibhagwan/ts-vimdoc.nvim/README.md

 # Introduction

 A tree-sitter based markdown -> vimdoc conversion tool.

-Originally, I believe, this plugin was written by [@mizlan](https://github.com/mizlan/babelfish.nvim), it was then forked and modified by @mjlbach, the original version required the markdown parser from
+Originally, this plugin was written by @mjlbach and was named `babelfish.nvim`, the original version required the markdown parser from @ikatyang [tree-sitter-markdown](https://github.com/ikatyang/tree-sitter-markdown).
-@ikatyang
-[tree-sitter-markdown](https://github.com/ikatyang/tree-sitter-markdown).

 I was looking for a markdown -> vimdoc tool that wasn't dependent on anything